-Tantrum, fight and truly bizarre touchdown celebration get NFL player cut
+NFL player cut after tantrum, fight and truly bizarre touchdown celebration

-A tantrum, a fight and a bizarre touchdown celebration led one NFL player straight to the unemployment line.
+A tantrum, a fight and a bizarre touchdown celebration ended with one NFL player running a post pattern straight to the unemployment line.

 Now-former Baltimore Raven Jordan Lasley got his walking papers Wednesday after a crazy week that included fighting with teammates, scoring a touchdown and inexplicably throwing a football into a pond.
 Lasley, a 2018 fifth-round pick out of UCLA, started out his terrible week by fighting with Ravens cornerback Cyrus Jones during drills.
 When safety Bennett Jackson tried to break it up, Lasley fought him, too.